-So, business process management is not the same as task management or project management , it serves an entirely different purpose in an organization.
+So, business process management is not the same as task management or project management, serving an entirely different purpose in an organization.

 Now, what exactly happens when organizations lack business process management?
 Below listed are a couple of scenarios that may arise:

-- BPM is an on-going process, managers continually focus on uncovering ways to adapt new market trends.
+2. BPM is an ongoing process, managers continually focus on uncovering ways to adapt to new market trends.
 Without BPM, one can witness a decline in terms of organizational growth.

-Business process management is mostly about making the best of situations while constantly looking for opportunities for growth.
+Business process management is mostly about making the best of situations while constantly looking for growth opportunities.
 Once in action, you will start noticing the reaping benefits of BPM.